-Supported by the Berkeley Foundation and Citi Foundation; delivered by A New Direction (A.N.D.) and Media Trust
+Supported by Citi Foundation and delivered by A New Direction (A.N.D.) and Media Trust

 London’s creative sector is an economic powerhouse.
 Jobs in creative industries have been growing at three times the rate of other sectors, with one in six jobs in London in the creative economy (Department for Digital, Culture, Media and Sport; Mayor of London’s Culture Strategy)